Russian strike toll: 45 dead civilians, including 6 children

 Attacks on civilians have helped stiffen international support for Ukraine as it battles to fend off the Kremlin’s invasion.
 The winter has brought a slowdown in fighting, but military analysts say a new push by both sides is likely once the weather improves.

-Underscoring the growing military needs, Russian Defense Minister Sergei Shoigu said Tuesday that the country’s military would increase the number of troops from the current 1.15 million to 1.5 million in coming years.
+Underscoring Russia’s growing military needs, Defense Minister Sergei Shoigu said Tuesday that the country’s military would increase the number of troops from the current 1.15 million to 1.5 million in coming years.

 As part of the buildup, the military will form an army corps in the northwestern region of Karelia, near Finland, as well as three new motorized infantry and two airborne divisions.
 The military will also beef up seven motorized infantry brigades into divisions.

-On Monday, Milley visited troops from Ukraine training at a military base in Germany under U.S. commanders.
-More than 600 Ukrainian troops began the expanded training program at the camp the previous day.

 Ukraine's first lady was doing her part Tuesday to help.
-She pressed world leaders and corporate executives at the World Economic Forum's annual gathering to do more to exercise their influence against a Russian invasion she said is leaving children dying and the world struggling with food insecurity.
+She pressed world leaders and corporate executives at the World Economic Forum's annual gathering in Switzerland to exercise their influence against a Russian invasion she said is leaving children dying and the world struggling with food insecurity.

-As the first anniversary of the war nears, Olena Zelenska said parents in Ukraine are in tears watching doctors trying to save their children, farmers are afraid to return to their fields filled with mines and “we cannot allow a new Chernobyl to happen,” referring to the 1986 nuclear disaster as Russian missiles have pounded Ukrainian energy infrastructure for months.
+As the first anniversary of the war nears, Olena Zelenska said parents in Ukraine are in tears watching doctors trying to save their children, farmers are afraid to return to their fields filled with mines and “we cannot allow a new Chernobyl to happen,” referring to the 1986 nuclear power plant disaster.

 “What you all have in common is that you are genuinely influential,” Zelenska told attendees.
 “But there is something that separates you, namely that not all of you use this influence, or sometimes use it in a way that separates you even more.”